 Anyone can draw!

-Have you ever been some amazing or quiet place really inspired to try to capture it in a drawing or sketch?
-Drawing, colored pencil and pastel, maybe watercolor – from plants, flowers, water, rocks, insects and trees, is the focus of this class.
+Have you ever been in some amazing place and felt inspired to capture it in a drawing or sketch?
+Drawing with pencil, pen and ink, colored pencil – from plants, flowers, water, rocks, insects and trees, is the focus of this class.
 Using a variety of mediums, such as charcoal, pencil, pen and ink, colored pencil, pastel and any other mediums you wish to explore, we will practice seeing and translating forms from the natural world into works of art.

 We will sometimes work very loosely and other times with meticulous detail.
 There is an emphasis on understanding what makes a plant or floral image seem alive and natural.
 Skills in basic drawing, composition and shading enable you to “draw from your experience.”
+There is an emphasis on “seeing.”
 Whether you want be able to do quick field studies or create masterpieces, this class is recommended for beginners through more advanced participants.

 Spontaneous meditative experiences may occur and we might even surprise ourselves once in a while!